NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

 2.  **Refine Validator Logic (Message Validation Logic):**
     *   The structural refactoring of the validation module (individual validators, factories, `ValidationContext`) is complete.
     *   `ProposalValidatorImpl` is now largely implemented with extensive tests.
-    *   The core validation logic for `PrepareValidatorImpl` is implemented.
+    *   The core validation logic for `PrepareValidatorImpl` is implemented, and its unit tests are passing.
+    *   `CommitValidatorImpl` is implemented, and its unit tests are passing.
-    *   Ensure `PrepareValidatorImpl`, `CommitValidatorImpl`, `RoundChangeMessageValidatorImpl` have complete validation rules as per the QBFT specification and Besu's implementation. **The immediate next step is implementing unit tests for `PrepareValidatorImpl`, followed by implementing `CommitValidatorImpl` and its tests.**
+    *   Ensure `RoundChangeMessageValidatorImpl` has complete validation rules as per the QBFT specification and Besu's implementation. **The immediate next step is implementing `RoundChangeMessageValidatorImpl` and its tests.**
     *   Complete the implementation of `MessageValidatorFactoryImpl` and `RoundChangeMessageValidatorFactoryImpl` to correctly instantiate the validator implementations.
 (This is largely done, but may need minor tweaks as validator `new` methods evolve).

 3.  **Implement QBFT State Machine Logic (Continued):**